Death of Yuri Gagarin: Alternative versions

-Alexei Leonov, who was also a member of a state commission established to investigate Gagarin's death, was conducting parachute training sessions that day and heard "two loud booms in the distance".
-He believes that a Sukhoi Su-15 was flying below its minimum altitude and, "without realizing it because of the terrible weather conditions, [the pilot] passed within 10 or 20 meters of Yuri and Seryogin's plane while breaking the sound barrier".
+Alexei Leonov, who was also a member of a state commission established to investigate Gagarin's death, believes that a Sukhoi Su-15 was flying in the same flight zone below its minimum altitude and, "without realizing it because of the terrible weather conditions, [the pilot] passed within 10 or 20 meters of Yuri and Seryogin's plane while breaking the sound barrier".
 The resulting turbulence would have sent the MiG-15UTI into an uncontrolled spin.
-Leonov said the first boom he heard was that of the jet breaking the sound barrier and the second was Gagarin's plane crashing.
 In a June 2013 interview with Russian television network RT, Leonov said a report on the incident confirmed the presence of a second aircraft, an "unauthorized" Su-15, flying in the area.
-However, as a condition of being allowed to discuss the declassified report, Leonov was barred from disclosing the name of the Su-15 pilot who was 80 years old and in poor health as of 2013.

-According to the head of the Cosmonaut Training Center from 1963–1972, Nikolai Fyodorovich Kuznetsovru, Seryogin was not well at that time: he often vomited and complained of heart pains.
+According to the head of the Cosmonaut Training Center from 1963 to 1972, Nikolai Fyodorovich Kuznetsovru, Seryogin was not well at that time: he often vomited and complained of heart pains.
 During the execution of the maneuver, Seryogin again became ill, possibly having had a heart attack.
 He unbuckled the seat belts and the parachute harness.
 Gagarin, performing, did not immediately notice the state of the instructor.
 Seryogin's body, moving around the cockpit, moved the controls out of neutral, and this blocked some of them.
 Yuri did not abandon his friend who was in trouble and immediately eject.
 For almost 10 minutes he made circles over Novosyolovo, trying to restore Seryogin to life while piloting the aircraft, and dying with him.